-- MGED 3220 Reading and Writing in the Content Areas for Middle Grades 3-0-3 Designed for majors to acquire instructional strategies for including reading and writing in all content areas of middle grades curriculum. - MGED 3990 Development and Education of the Middle Grades Student, Part 1 3-0-3 Prerequisites: MGED 2999, ACED 2400.
+- MGED 3220 Reading and Writing in the Content Areas for Middle Grades 3-0-3 Designed for majors to acquire instructional strategies for including reading and writing in all content areas of middle grades curriculum. - MGED 3990 Development and Education of the Middle Grades Student, Part 1

+Prerequisites: Admission to teachder education.
 This a check-point course, and check-point requirements must be met.
 Nature and needs of middle grades students and how cultural forces, family, community, and school, impact their development and education.
 Field Experience required.